acailic/acailic.github.io/_notes/oca-chapter-2.md

 	3. Smaller data types, namely byte, short, and char, are first promoted to int any time they’re used with a Java binary arithmetic operator, even if neither of the operands is	int.
 	4. After all promotion has occurred and the operands have the same data type, the resulting value will have the same data type as its promoted operands.

+- A narrowing primitive conversion may be used if all of the following conditions are satisfied:
+ 1. The expression is a constant expression of type int.
+ 2. The type of the variable is byte, short, or char.
+ 3. The value of the expression (which is known at compile time, because it is a constant expression) is representable in the type of the variable.

+Note that float d = 0 * 1.5f; and float d = 0 * (float)1.5 ; are OK
+Note that narrowing conversion does not apply to long or double.
+So, char ch = 30L; will fail even though 30 is representable in char.
+NOT OK

 4. For ternary operator parentheses are not required.
 That means that you can have a expression like this: